radicaldirectory/test-prisma-app/README.md

 ### fonts

-this app uses some fonts ([Viksjo](https://monokrom.no/fonts/viksjoe)) that can't be included in an open source repo due to licencing. this is annoying. it also contains another free font called [Lato](https://fonts.google.com/specimen/Lato). both are in or have been converted to .woff and .woff2 format. the stylesheet expects there to be a directory in the root of the project called 'fonts', inside of which there are directories 'lato' and 'viksjo' which contain the font files. easiest is to just ask Meri to send them to you. otherwise you can manually get the fonts, [convert them](https://cloudconvert.com/woff-converter) and set them up like described.
+this app uses some fonts ([Viksjo](https://monokrom.no/fonts/viksjoe)) that can't be included in an open source repo due to licencing. other fonts used are open source types, [Lato](https://fonts.google.com/specimen/Lato) and [Bebas Neue](https://github.com/dharmatype/Bebas-Neue) which is provided as a backup for Viksjo. the app should work without Viksjo but the header will not look the same as it should. you can ask Meri to send the Viksjo files to you, otherwise you can manually get the free trial fonts, [convert them](https://cloudconvert.com/woff-converter) and check the `styles/global.css` for exactly what they should be named and where to put them.

 ### env file